Scottish-Tech-Army/Volunteer-app/README.md

 # Subsequent run

-1. In a terminal window, go to the `api` folder inside the project folder (e.g. **/path/to/Volunteer-app/api**) and enter `npm start` to start the Volunteer App API server.

-2. In a second terminal window, in the `api` folder and use the `npm run tunnel` command to tunnel your API server so the app in Expo Go can connect to it.
+1. Start the api

-3. In a third terminal window, go to the `app` folder inside the project folder (e.g. **/path/to/Volunteer-app/app**) and enter `npm start` to run Expo
+3. In a third terminal window, enter `npm start` to run Expo

 4. Connect your phone to your local development version of the app in Expo Go:
 - **iPhone:** open the camera and scan the QR code, this should open up the app in Expo Go